Bila River (North Sumatra)

-The Bila River is a river in northern Sumatra, Indonesia, about 1200 km northwest of the capital Jakarta.
+The Bila River is a river in northern Sumatra, Indonesia, about 1,200 km northwest of the capital Jakarta.
 It is a tributary of the Barumun River.

 Geography

-The river flows in the southwest area of Java with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in southwest Java with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is August, when the average temperature is around 26 °C, and the coldest is January, at 23 °C. The average annual rainfall is 3766 mm.
 The wettest month is November, with an average of 381 mm rainfall, and the driest is March, with 126 mm rainfall.